patelk1214/python-homework/financial_planner/README.md

-The notebook contains the code for Part1 & Part 2 of the financial planner excercise.
+The notebook - financial-planner.ipynb contains the code for Part 1 - Personal Financial Planner and Part 2 - Retirement Planning of the excercise.

-1) 5 year retirement
+# 1) Financial Planner
+For the part 1- the portfolio of Bitcoins and Stocks hae engough balance in emergency fund.
+Pie chart & figure is saed in Github foler.

+# 2) Part 2 - Retirement planning
+a)
+For 30 year retiremet period will following allocation of SPY( Stocks) & AGG (bonds), initial invetments fo $20K and $30K expected to grow upto $1.256 MM & $1.884 MM respectively on Upper side, while on lower side it is expected to grow to $99K & 149K respectively.

 Allocation
 spy = 0.60
 agg = 0.40

+There is a 95% chance that an initial investment of $20000 in the portfolio over the next 30 years will end within in the range of $99491.59 and $1256334.25
+There is a 95% chance that an initial investment of $30000.0 in the portfolio over the next 30 years will end within in the range of $149237.39 and $1884501.37

+# Optional Chelleng - Early Retirement:
+# b) 5 year retirement period:
+It is observed that as we increase the allocation of Stock in portfolio proodes higher gorwth.
+However, to reach similar amount of financial goal of  30 years retirement plan the initial investment in five plan has to be about 40 times higher ($800,000) with 60% allocation in stocks.

+Allocation
+spy = 0.60
+agg = 0.40
 There is a 95% chance that an initial investment of $20000 in the portfolio over the next 5 years will end within in the range of $20026.03 and $52498.55
 There is a 95% chance that an initial investment of $200000 in the portfolio over the next 5 years will end within in the range of $200260.3 and $524985.48
+There is a 95% chance that an initial investment of $800000 in the portfolio over the next 5 years will end within in the range of $801041.18 and $2099941.93

 Allocation
 spy = 0.95
 agg = 0.05

 There is a 95% chance that an initial investment of $200000 in the portfolio over the next 5 years will end within in the range of $174441.42 and $865374.18
 There is a 95% chance that an initial investment of $20000 in the portfolio over the next 5 years will end within in the range of $17444.14 and $86537.42

-1) 10 year retirement
+# c) 10 year retirement period :
+It is observed that as we increase the allocation of Stock in portfolio proodes higher gorwth.
+However, to reach same amount of financial goal of  30 years retirement plan the initial investment in five plan has to be atleast 30 to 40 times higher ( $300,000 to $400,000).

 Allocation
 spy = 0.60
 agg = 0.40